-- Light a candle!
-Get a candle with a nice springtime scent and help your home to smell nice while you are making it look nice.
+- Diffuse some oils!
+Choose some essential oils with a fresh scent and help your home to smell nice while you are making it look nice.

 - Set a timer- challenge yourself!
 How much can you get done in 15 minutes?
 20?
 Pick a goal and go for it!

 - Pick one space to start with and FOCUS.
 This makes the difference between before and after exciting!
 Which is MOTIVATING!